alvir/dump_hook/README.md

 In this example `There is the user data` is step what wraps the capybara example

 ## How to add new sources or hooks
-_Disclaimer_: We understand the current way is not pretty good and work on enhancements
+_Disclaimer_: We are working on enhancements

-If you need to add yet one source, e.g we have yet one service and need to dump its data you may use something similar
+If you need to add yet one source, e.g "we have yet one service and need to dump its data" you may use something similar
 ```ruby
 module YourServiceHook
   def store_dump(filename)